Polynomial mixing of a stochastic wave equation with dissipative damping: Assumptions and main results

 \begin{theorem} Let $U\in\Hcal^2$ be given, $\nu$ be the unique invariant measure of~\eqref{eqn:wave} and $\lambda$ be the constant as in Assumption~\ref{cond:phi}.
 Then, there exists $T^*>0$ such that for all $n\ge 4$, $\gamma\in (0,1/\lambda)$, the following holds

 where $\W_d$ is the Wasserstein distance associated with $d$ defined in~\eqref{form:d}, and $C>0$ is a positive constant independent of $U$ and $t$. \end{theorem}

-Following the framework in \cite{butkovsky2014subgeometric,butkovsky2020generalized, hairer2011asymptotic}, the argument of~\eqref{ineq:polynomial-mixing} combines the contracting property of $\W_d$ where $d$ is defined above in~\eqref{form:d}, the existences of Lyapunov functions as well as ``good" \emph{d--small} sets in $\Hcal^2$.
+Following the framework in \cite{butkovsky2014subgeometric,butkovsky2020generalized, hairer2011asymptotic}, the argument of the proof of~\eqref{ineq:polynomial-mixing} combines the contracting property of $\W_d$ where $d$ is defined above in~\eqref{form:d}, the existences of Lyapunov functions as well as ``good" \emph{d--small} sets in $\Hcal^2$.
 However, we note that we are not able to directly employ \cite[Theorem 2.4]{butkovsky2014subgeometric} since the distance $d$ is unbounded.
 As a result, it is necessary to modify the argument found in \cite{butkovsky2014subgeometric} adapted to our setting.
 In Section~\ref{sec:ergodicity:proof-of-theorem}, we will supply the terminologies of contracting and $d-$small sets, as well as provide the proof of Theorem~\ref{thm:polynomial-mixing} in detail.

 It is also worth to point out that~\eqref{ineq:polynomial-mixing} alone is not sufficient to guarantee the existence and uniqueness of invariant probability measures in $\Pcal(\Hcal^1)$.
-Nevertheless, this follows from the estimates in Section~\ref{sec:moment-bound}, and was previously established in \cite{barbu2007stochastic,kim2008stochastic}.
+Nevertheless, unique ergodicity follows from the estimates in Section~\ref{sec:moment-bound}, and was previously established in \cite{barbu2007stochastic,kim2008stochastic}.